 Gatlin became curious about these questions while attending King/Drew Medical Magnet High School of Medicine and Science in Compton, California.
-She worked in a hospital for a few class periods a week, heightening her curiosity of science and math.
-But the experience was crucial for other reasons, too—she discovered that becoming a medical doctor just wasn’t for her.
+She worked in a hospital for a few class periods a week, heightening her curiosity of science.
+But the experience was crucial for other reasons, too.
+She discovered that becoming a medical doctor just wasn't for her.
 This realization allowed Gatlin to focus on her true passion for chemistry.
-“I had such a passion for it and I liked my teachers so much that I took the course twice!” she says.
-“When it was time for me to decide on a major in college, I knew exactly what discipline I would study.”
+"I had such a passion for it and I liked my teachers so much that I took the course twice!" she says.
+"When it was time for me to decide on a major in college, I knew exactly what discipline I would study."

 After earning two degrees in California, Gatlin was advised to go out of state for her PhD to encounter new experiences in a different environment.
 She thought back to her first time visiting Cincinnati in 2008 for the Proctor & Gamble Undergraduate Colloquium.
 Intrigued by the research happening in UC's Chemistry PhD program, she decided to make the cross-country move.

 Now in her fourth year of study, Gatlin's research focuses on photochemistry, the use of light to cause chemical reactions.
 "It's a growing field in sustainable chemistry," she says.
 "Using light as a reagent, we can initiate chemical reactions that are inaccessible by other processes.
 It contributes little to no waste, is non-toxic, and is obtained from renewable resources.
 We investigate ways to improve the molecular architecture for use in other scientific mediums, from applications in solar cells to photodynamic chemotherapy."